BOARD OF DIRECTORS

 Scott D. Delaney is an experienced energy sector entrepreneur, private equity investor, CEO and operator with a track record of building innovative high growth companies and leading high performing teams through complex problems.
 Mr. Delaney’s broad leadership experience is distinguished by achievements rooted in strategic planning, mergers and acquisitions, capital markets, operations and international development.

-Mr. Delaney serves various organizations including the Yee Hong Community Wellness Foundation, Monnsoon, an early stage technology investment fund, and the Institute for Study of International Development at McGill University.
-Mr. Delaney was a long term member of the Young Presidents’ Organization.
+Mr. Delaney serves various organizations including the Yee Hong Community Wellness Foundation, Fulbright Alumni Counsel and the Institute for Study of International Development at McGill University.
+Mr. Delaney is a long term member of the Young Presidents’ Organization.
 Mr. Delaney holds an economics degree from Carleton University and a Master’s degree from the Harvard Kennedy School of Government where he was a Fulbright Scholar.

 Rob Richards is a co-founder and Managing Partner of Plaza Ventures, the venture investment arm of distinguished Toronto real estate developer Plazacorp Investments Ltd. Plaza Ventures looks for highly scalable IT and cleantech companies, and has had successful investments in HVAC and home automation in addition to a range of IT companies from social networking to enterprise software.
 Mr. Richards previously worked in the aerospace industry, had a decade with Nortel Networks in senior management roles and was COO of Workstream, an internet software company, that went through a successful NASDAQ IPO in 1999.